Witnessing sexual harassment Sexual harassment

 If you make a report or complaint a long time after an incident took place, your employer should still take it seriously.

-• your workplace's grievance procedure
+• your organisation's grievance procedure

 • your employer's specific sexual harassment or bullying and harassment procedure, if they have one